gopinath-langote/1build/README.md

 ```

 # `before` and `after` setup
-Consider you use `java 8` for you company projects and other open source project you contribute to uses `java 11`.
+Consider one of your project `X` need `java 11` and all other needs `java 8`.
-And you want switch to `java 11` whenever you run the this project and switch back to`java 8` when command execution done.
+You want to switch to `java 11` when you work on project `X` and switch back to `java 8` when done with command.
+Or one other project needs docker to be up before running a command or you need to clean database after running a command.
 That can be achieved by using `before` & `after` configuration.

 **NOTE: both `before` and `after` commands are optional**
+### Examples:
+1. Project which need `java 11`
 ```yaml
 project: Sample JVM Project Name
 before: ./switch_to_java_11.sh